GridPlus/gridplus-sdk/docs/index.md

 ## Building a Transaction (BTC)

 Bitcoin transactions are constructed by referencing a set of inputs to spend and a recipient + output value.
-You must also specify a change address index (defaults to 0):
+You should also specify a change address path (defaults to `m/44'/0'/0'/1/0`):

 ```
 let txData = {